-On April 19, 2021, the Company issued 70,000 common shares pursuant to the exercise of these share options for gross proceeds of \$59,500.
+During the year ended March 31, 2022, the Company issued 70,000 common shares pursuant to the exercise of incentive stock options at \$0.85 per share for cash proceeds of \$59,500.
+An amount of \$32,029 was transferred from reserves to share capital upon exercise of these options.

-On June 24, 2021, the Company consolidated all its issued and outstanding share capital on a basis of one post-consolidated share for ten pre-consolidated shares.
-All share and per share amounts in these financial statements have been retroactively adjusted to reflect this share consolidation.
+On June 24, 2021, the Company completed a share consolidation at a ratio of one new, post-consolidated share, for every ten old, pre-consolidated shares.
+All share amounts in these financial statements are reflected on a post-consolidated basis.